ghjwp7/pypevue/README.rst

 "from pypevue.baseFuncs import addEdge as baseAddEdge" and could call it via "baseAddEdge(v,w, layout)" or similar.

-**User functions** have names not equal to any base function.
-That is, a function defined in a plugins module and listed in a tell() statement is a user function if it isn't a base function.
-You can call your function by a U code in a layout section.
+**User functions** have names not equal to any base function name; a function is a user function if it isn't a base function.
+Call user functions via U codes in layout sections.
 For example, if "U mything 1,2,4;" appears in a layout section, pypevu will issue `mything(1.0, 2.0, 4.0)` at that point in its processing.
 The function will be called with as many numerical parameters as the U code gives it.
-Note, mything() should be a defined and registered function; for example, if mything() is in myPI.py, use `=P Plugins=myPI` in script, and in myPI.py say `def mything(someargs) ... def tell(): return (mything,)`
+Note, `mything()` should be well-defined.
+For example, if mything() code (like `def mything(someargs: ...`) is in myPI.py, use `=P Plugins=myPI` in your script, and in myPI.py also say `def tell(): return (mything,)`.
+Via proper imports, user functions can access pypevu data structures.
+For examples see `examples/userfuncs1.py`.

-[ *In a future release, calls within arithmetic sections of a script will be supported in a simpler form (like `mything(paramlist)`), vs the present form (like `ref.uDict['mything'](paramlist)`)* ]
+[ *In a future release, calls within arithmetic sections of a script will be supported in a simpler form, like `ref.mything(paramlist)`, vs the present form, like `ref.uDict['mything'](paramlist)`* ]

 Note